antaldaniel/observatory_workflow/blogposts/blogpost_template.md

 ## Peter Ormosi

-As someone who’s worked in data for almost 20 years, what type of data do you usually use in your research?
+**As someone who’s worked in data for almost 20 years, what type of data do you usually use in your research?****

+Add you answer in clear test, and seperate links or add them as markdown links in the clear text.

-From your experience working with various data sets, models, and frameworks, what would be the ultimate dataset, or datasets that you would like to see from the Economy Data Observatory?
+**From your experience working with various data sets, models, and frameworks, what would be the ultimate dataset, or datasets that you would like to see from the Economy Data Observatory?**

+Add you answer in clear test, and seperate links or add them as markdown links in the clear text.

-What is an idea that you consider will be a game changer for researchers and/or policymakers?
+**What is an idea that you consider will be a game changer for researchers and/or policymakers?**

-&lt;optional: Do you have a favorite, or most used open governmental or open science data source?
+**<optional: Do you have a favorite, or most used open governmental or open science data source?
 What do you think about it?
-Could it be improved?>
+Could it be improved?>**

-Is there a number &lt;piece of information as data> that recently surprised you?
-If so, what was it?
+**Is there a number <piece of information as data> that recently surprised you?** If so, what was it?**

 _Example from Daniel: more people are smoking cigarettes on Earth in 2021 then in 1990.
 Population growth in developing countries replaced the shrinking number of developed country smokers. _

-&lt;optional: Do you have a good example of really good, or really bad use of data science / data curation?>
+*<optional: Do you have a good example of really good, or really bad use of data science / data curation?>*

-What do you see as the greatest challenge with open data in 2021?
+**What do you see as the greatest challenge with open data in 2021?**

-How do you envision the Economy Data Observatory making open data more credible in the European economic policy community and accepted as verified information?
+**How do you envision the Economy Data Observatory making open data more credible in the European economic policy community and accepted as verified information?**

 ## Eszter Kabai

-As a Chief Legal Counsel in a music organization, what type of data do you usually use in your work and/or projects?
+**As a Chief Legal Counsel in a music organization, what type of data do you usually use in your work and/or projects?**

+Add you answer in clear test, and seperate links or add them as markdown links in the clear text.

-In an ideal data world, what would be the ultimate dataset, or datasets that you would like to see come from the Digital Music Observatory?
+**In an ideal data world, what would be the ultimate dataset, or datasets that you would like to see come from the Digital Music Observatory?**

+Add you answer in clear test, and seperate links or add them as markdown links in the clear text.

-What type of data breakthrough do you see being a game changer for researchers and/or policymakers?
+**What type of data breakthrough do you see being a game changer for researchers and/or policymakers?**

-&lt;optional: Do you have a favorite, or most used open governmental or open science data source?
-What do you like about it?
-Do you think it can be improved?>
+**<optional: Do you have a favorite, or most used open governmental or open science data source?
+What do you think about it?
+Could it be improved?>**

-Is there a number &lt;piece of information as data> that recently surprised you?
-If so, what was it?  \
+*Is there a number <piece of information as data> that recently surprised you?
+If so, what was it?*

 _Example from Daniel: more people are smoking cigarettes on Earth in 2021 then in 1990.
 Population growth in developing countries replaced the shrinking number of developed country smokers. _

-&lt;optional: Do you have a good example of really good, or really bad use of data science / data curation?>
+*<optional: Do you have a good example of really good, or really bad use of data science / data curation?>*

-What is one thing you foresee being a challenge with open data in 2021?
+**What is one thing you foresee being a challenge with open data in 2021?**

-How are you envisioning the Digital Music Observatory making open data more credible in the European economic policy community and accepted as verified information?
+**How are you envisioning the Digital Music Observatory making open data more credible in the European economic policy community and accepted as verified information?**

 # Developer interviews / blogposts